CHAOHIT/hive-testbenchmacos/README.md

-To build this in OS X, use already built exists https://github.com/saurabhmishra/hive-testbenchmacos or fix below
+To build this in OS X, use already built hive-testbench 0.14 https://github.com/saurabhmishra/hive-testbenchmacos or fix below

 vi tpcds-gen/target/tools/porting.h